-The power level may be entered or changed immediately after entering the feature time for TIME COOK, TIME DEFROST or EXPRESS COOK.
-The power level may also be changed during time countdown.
+The power level may be entered or changed immediately after entering the time for Time Cook or Express Cook.

-- Press TIME COOK or select Time Defrost.
+- 7 Press TIME COOK.

-- 2 Enter cooking or defrosting time.
+- 2 Enter cooking time.

 - 3 Press POWER LEVEL.

 - Select desired power level 1-10.

-- 5 Press START.
+- Fress START.

 Variable power levels add flexibility to microwave cooking.
 The power levels on the microwave oven can be compared to the surface units on a range.
 Each power level gives you microwave energy a certain percent of the time.
 Power level 7 is microwave energy 70% of the time.
 Power level 3 is energy 30% of the time.
 Most cooking will be done on High (power level 10) which gives you 100% power.
-Power level 10 will cook faster but food may need more frequent stirring, rotating or turning over.
+A high setting (10) will cook faster but food may need more frequent stirring, rotating or turning over.
 A lower setting will cook more evenly and need less stirring or rotating of the food.
 Some foods may have better flavor, texture or appearance if one of the lower settings is used.
 Use a lower power level when cooking foods that have a tendency to boil over, such as scalloped potatoes.